projectara/greybus-spec/source/bridged_phy.rst

 USB Protocol
 ------------

-We will support bulk, control, and interrupt transfers, but not isochronous at this point in time.
+We support bulk, control, and interrupt transfers, but not isochronous at this point in time.

 Details TBD.